rabbitmq/rabbitmq-website/site/oauth2.md

 }
 </pre>

-A RabbitMQ server with a `resource_server_id` equal to `finance` would translates these permissions into these scopes:
+if RabbitMQ node's `resource_server_id` is equal to `finance`, the plugin will compute the following sets of scopes:
 - `finance.read:primary-*/*/*`
 - `finance.write:primary-*/*/*`
 - `finance.configure:primary-*/*/*`